datkat21/FFL-Testing-with-hats/README.md

 2. Run either the Python or the Go server.
     * Python
         - Needs Flask
-        - Run `june-server-tests/2024-06-19-ffl-testing-faceonly-proto.py`
+        - Run `server-impl/ffl-testing-web-server-old.py`
         - (Note that the Python server is limited in features and performance)
     * Go
-        - Inside `june-server-tests` just `go run .` or run the Go file
+        - Inside `server-impl` just `go run .` or run the Go file
 3. Make sure FFL-Testing is running and listening, and try a request like this to the server: http://localhost:5000/miis/image.png?data=005057676b565c6278819697bbc3cecad3e6edf301080a122e303a381c235f4a52595c4e51494f585c5f667d848b96&width=512
 4. If that works, great!
 Keep these in mind:
     - If you are hosting this, **always use the SERVER_ONLY=1 environment variable when running.**
         * Hides the window, doesn't swap buffers, and pauses when idle.
-    - If you are running this on a VPS, build with OSMesa support so that you don't have to run an X11 server.
+    - If you are running this on a VPS, build with **OSMesa support** so that you don't have to run an X11 server.
         * Build and also apply optimizations: ``CXXFLAGS="-O3 -march=native" DEFS="-DRIO_USE_OSMESA" make``
         * Note that OSMesa does **NOT support hardware acceleration**, and should only be used if you don't have a GPU!
 If you do, you'll need to constantly run Xvfb or something.